NatanAmorim/my-configs/Windows/my_windows_apps.md

 # Windows

-Here's a list of everything I install on my Windows machine.
+Here's a list of everything I install on my Windows PC.

 ## Development